BattModels/SALSA/README.md

 ### 💻 Code
-Computer vision models related codes can be found at CV model files.
+Computer vision models related codes can be found at [CV model files](CV%20model%20files/) folder.
-Pipeline related codes can be found at Pipeline files.
+Pipeline related codes can be found at [Pipeline files](Pipeline%20files/) folder.

 ### 📄 Preprint
 Our work has been posted on ChemRxiv: